code-dot-org/javabuilder/README.md

 - **Security**: IAM configurations often require higher privileges and careful management.
 - **Flexibility**: The application stack can be deployed or updated independently of IAM changes.

-For more detailed instructions and troubleshooting, refer to the [Dev Deployment README](dev-deployment/README.md).
+For more detailed instructions and troubleshooting, refer to the [Development Deployment README](cicd/3-app/README.md).

 To connect your dev instance with Java Lab (Code Studio client) running on your local Dashboard server: